MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-features-limitations.md

 When using dataflows with [named connections](/power-query/connection-authentication-pqo), the following limitations apply:

 * You can only create one cloud connection of a particular path and type, for example, you could only create one SQL plus server/database cloud connection.
 You can create multiple gateway connections.
-* You cannot name or rename cloud data sources; you can name or rename gateway connections.
+* You can't name or rename cloud data sources; you can name or rename gateway connections.

 ## ADLS limitations